One of the most iconic pictures of women during WWII is the picture of Lee Miller sitting in Adolf Hitler’s bathtub, in his Munich apartment in 1945.

 “I was living in Hitler’s private apartment in Munich when his death was announced.” she said afterwards.

 Lee Miller however wasn’t just a lady in a bathtub.

-During the Second World War, she was a war correspondent for Vogue, covering events such as the London Blitz, the liberation of Paris, and the concentration camps at Buchenwald and Dachau, despite having no military training
+During World War 2,she was a war correspondent for Vogue, covering events such as the London Blitz, the liberation of Paris, and the concentration camps at Buchenwald and Dachau, despite having no military training.

 It is this part I want to focus on.

 The magazine Vogue is a…